Sorry, you need to enable JavaScript to visit this website.

 Which online platform will be used to deliver the exams?

 We will be delivering the exams using a platform called Civica Assess, which is owned by a well-established testing company, Civica.
 The platform has undergone extensive testing with a high volume of test-takers.
 The exam platform will be accessed via a URL, which will be sent to you ahead of the exam.
 You will be sent a link to familiarise yourself with the exam platform a week before the exam.
+This is a different platform to AIMS, which you will register on.

 What device will I need to take my exam on?

-If you plan to use a force device to take the exam, please check that any software updates are carried out before the exam so that your exam is not interrupted.
+Please check that any software updates are carried out before the exam so that your exam is not interrupted.
 The College of Policing is unable to assist with any disruption caused to an exam due to a software update installing during the exam.
 It is your responsibility to ensure that software updates are in place before the exam and that you have tested your device sufficiently before the exam.
+The URL for the online platform will be provided to you ahead of the exam.

 Which browsers are supported by the platform?